-Oliva Gallery is dedicated to showcasing exceptional works from Midwest-based established artists.
-Our collection includes paintings, sculptures, mixed media installations, and other inspiring pieces that provide visitors with a diverse and engaging experience.
+Established in 2016, Oliva Gallery is dedicated to showcasing exceptional works from established Midwest artists.
+Our collection includes paintings, sculptures, mixed-media installations, and other inspiring pieces that provide visitors with a diverse and engaging experience.

 Filtered Through Time